-This pursuit of excellence is the inspiration behind Castrol’s partnership with Renault F1 Team.
+This pursuit of excellence is the inspiration behind Castrol’s partnership with Renault DP World F1 Team.
 Together we strive to win against the toughest opposition.

 Modern F1 engines are incredibly sophisticated.
-Only three 1600cc turbo-charged hybrid units may be used by each car per 21-race season, while the internal combustion units rev to 15,000rpm and produce more than 700bhp.
-So in an environment where success and failure is measured in milliseconds, marginal gains are critical.
+Only three 1600cc turbo-charged hybrid units may be used by each car per 22-race season, while the internal combustion units rev to 15,000rpm and produce more than 700bhp.
+So, in an environment where success and failure are measured in milliseconds, marginal gains are critical.

-Castrol has a team of dedicated technicians embedded in the Renault F1 Team.
-They work in partnership with the team to blend bespoke ultra-low viscosity lubricants, such as Castrol EDGE SUPERCAR, which must be strong enough to protect these engines from the phenomenal forces at work while reducing the friction that saps crucial power.
+Castrol has a team of dedicated engineers embedded in the Renault DP World F1 Team.
+They work in partnership with the engineers to blend bespoke ultra-low viscosity lubricants, such as Castrol EDGE SUPERCAR, which must be strong enough to protect these engines from the phenomenal forces at work while reducing the friction that saps crucial power.

-But once the oil is deployed in the RS19, Castrol’s mobile trackside support continues its work analysing its performance, monitoring quality control and the health of the engine’s components.
+But once the oil is deployed in the R.S.20, Castrol’s mobile trackside support continues its work analysing its performance, monitoring quality control and the health of the Renault E-Tech 20 power unit’s components.

-This insight allows us to develop lubricants for your car whilst proudly assisting Renault F1 Team in its quest to be world champions.
+This insight allows us to develop lubricants for your car whilst proudly assisting Renault DP World F1 Team in its quest to be world champions.

-This year Castrol partners the LCR Honda team, which runs a Honda RC213V 250bhp 1000cc V4 motorcycle for British ace and MotoGP race-winner Cal Crutchlow in the FIM MotoGP World Motorcycle Championship.
+In 2020, Castrol partners the LCR Honda Castrol MotoGP team, which runs a Honda RC213V 280bhp 1000cc V4 motorcycle for British ace and MotoGP race-winner Cal Crutchlow in the FIM MotoGP World Motorcycle Championship.